ConcealedBlade/qgis-documentation/change-detection.md

 ## Overview

-The system's change detection functionality is located in the **Change Detection** tab, enabling detection and analysis of changes in remote sensing imagery.
+> The change detection function is located in the **Change Detection** tab, enabling detection and analysis of changes in remote sensing imagery.

 ![Interface](/change-detection.png)